nterreri/thesis/report/chapter5.md

         assert found, reply
 ~~~
 This test first resets the conversation to the "practical" topic in the RiveScript
-brain, then sends topic pertinent user chat messages to the bot for processing.
+brain, then sends topic-pertinent user chat messages to the bot for processing.
 The both reply is tested at each message against a set of pertinent replies (which
     represent the replies that have been coded into the chatbot
   brain for that particular type of topic).
 This and other tests like it are